ai4os/ai4-docs/source/reference/llm.rst

 AI4OS LLM vs self-deployed LLM
 ------------------------------

 We also offer a :doc:`self-deployed LLM option </howtos/deploy/llm>`, so which one should you choose?

 **Self-deployed LLM**

 * let's you deploy a wide variety of models from a catalog,
+* resources are exclusively dedicated to you and your selected coworkers,
 * you are the admin, so you can configure model and UI parameters,
 * you are the admin, so you can create your own `Knowledge Bases <https://docs.openwebui.com/features/workspace/knowledge/>`__ as persistent memory banks,
 * you are the admin, so you can use `Functions <https://docs.openwebui.com/features/plugin/functions/>`__ to create your own agents that use custom prompts, custom Knowledge Bases, and custom input/output filtering,